C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Collections.md

 # Collections

 The 'collection' node also for the grouping of experiments.
+Their purpose is to provide a hierarchical organization to non-linear, but related, processes (like running multiple reactions for optimizations, kinetics, etc.).
+For linear processes (like block copolymer synthesis) consider grouping it within a single experiment.

 **Features:**

-* collections within collections are allowed
+* collections within collections are allowed (max depth 20)
 * collection can reference experiments, collections
 * required information
     * name
 * optional information
     * experiments (CRIPT node)
     * child collection (CRIPT node)
     * notes
 * auto generate/update:
     * _id
     * class
-    * ver_sch
+    * version_schema
-    * ver_con (& all child) <-- update with version control node
+    * version_control (& all child) <-- update with version control node
     * date (& all child)
     * numb_expt